igemsoftware/USTC-Software2013/README.md

 ```
 /Source Data/
 This floder contains the source data files of **gRNA**.
-The example database can be downloaded from RegulonDB, which can be found [here](http://regulondb.ccg.unam.mx/menu/download/datasets/index.jsp).
+The example database can be downloaded from RegulonDB.
 The data which used in **gNAP** is flexible.
 All database in those form could be read in our software.
 ```

 ## How to Compile ##